Bathroom Extractor Fan Installation Cost

 Additional Extractor Fan Installation Costs

 Adding or replacing an extractor fan is often something that people do at the same time as a complete bathroom renovation.
-New bathroom installations cost anywhere between £5,000 and £8,000, but the exact price you're quoted will depend on the size of the room, quality and features, as well as whether excavation or opening up a bathroom space is required.
+A full bathroom cost can be anywhere between £5,000 and £8,000 including installation.
+Although the exact price you're quoted will depend on the size of the room, quality and features, as well as whether excavation or opening up a bathroom space is required.

 However, if your budget doesn't stretch far enough for a completely new bathroom, there are lower cost improvements you could schedule to complete at the same time as installing a new extractor fan.